phrank-ly/wp-embed-plugin/readme.txt

 3. Activate the plugin through the "Plugins" menu in WordPress.
 4. Place the Phrankly shortcode in the desired location on your page.
 This will look like [phrankly handle="yourHandle"], where "yourHandle" is your place's handle.
   i.
 Your place's handle can be found on its management page at https://www.phrankly.com, or in your page's URL.
-5. Contact us through our website, or at info@phrankly.com to enable embedding.
+5. Contact us through our website's chat, or at info@phrankly.com to enable embedding.